About qbee AS

 How does your secure remote access solution work?

 Most people are familiar with Teamviewer and that it is possible to access remote computers with similar solutions.
-Our solution is an alternative to Teamviewer as such that it securely abstracts any port from any remote device to a local machine.
+Our qbee.io solution is an alternative to Teamviewer or AnyDesk for embedded devices.
+It securely abstracts any port from any remote device to a local machine.
 These ports are mapped to localhost.
 This allows to use qbee for VNC sessions with RealVNC or TightVNC but just as well for regular web sessions over port 80 or 443.
 On the remote device our security engine can keep the firewall completely closed as all this goes over the qbee VPN.
 Being flexible on the port allows any inudstrial controller with any web solution to be accessed remotely.
 It is even possible to use a qbee device as a bridge to get access to other devices in the network.
 This is used to enable secure remote access to machines or HVAC systems that previously had no means of being accessed remotely.
-Please reach out if you want to learn more.
+Please reach out if you want to learn more or look here

 Org-nr.: 919 278 153